 So You Want to Get Into: Dave Longstreth is the Reincarnation of a 16th Century Composer Dirty Projectors

-For all of the wildly diverse avenues Longstreth has led the various incarnations of Dirty Projectors down, there’s one throughline that organises his life work with a steady hand.
+For all of the wildly diverse avenues Longstreth has led the various incarnations of Dirty Projectors down, there’s one throughline that organizes his life work with a steady hand.
 Longstreth is a master arranger, and as his compositions grow in complexity, his ability to isolate certain ideas while retaining a sense of intricacy is the thread that holds the entire project together.

 Even from Longstreth’s earliest days as a composer, his knack for classical arrangements and orchestral inclinations reverberated throughout his work.
 Slaves’ Graves & Ballads is actually two records rolled into one, the former, Slaves’ Graves, a collaboration with The Orchestral Society For the Preservation of the Orchestra.
 That group is likely just a gaggle of Yale students naming themselves in the most Yale way possible, but even as a neophyte songwriter, Longstreth was notably ahead of the curve.

 The Getty Address features a digitized orchestra of sorts, trading in classical strings for electronic instrumentation and the occasional glass bottle percussion section.
 I’m certain Dave Longstreth is the first to interpret Black Flag’s work with singing strings, and Bitte Orca features a heart wrenching chamber performance on “Two Doves.”
-Hidden away on the About to Die EP is perhaps Longstreth’s most gorgeous string presentation to date, a short track titled “While You’re Here,” a heartbreaking dirge in honour of Gerard Smith, the late bassist of TV On the Radio.
+Hidden away on the About to Die EP is perhaps Longstreth’s most gorgeous string presentation to date, a short track titled “While You’re Here,” a heartbreaking dirge in honor of Gerard Smith, the late bassist of TV On the Radio.

 No matter where Longstreth takes his music, the core will be solidified by a need for extravagant composition and multi-layered arrangements.
 It isn’t always practical, but more often than not, it’s stunning.
 This continues to be the case on Lamp Lit’s “Break-Thru” wherein Longstreth finds himself going one-on-one with a string arrangement, before a sweet Afropop-inspired guitar line slips in and gives the track its sweetness.